PowerDirect® Automated Demand Response Program

 - Comply more easily with corporate energy efficiency and emission reduction goals and requirements

-We’ll also give you incentives for installing the automation systems and equipment.
-Please see our Technology Overview and FAQ’s to learn more.
+- We give incentives for installing the automation systems and equipment.
+Learn more with our technology specifications and FAQs.

-- Reduce your energy consumption by at least 50kW for a minimum of 2 consecutive hours during peak times
+- Reduce your energy consumption for a minimum of 2 consecutive hours during peak times

-- Achieve a minimum 50% of the load reduction goal each hour on at least 8 Conservation Days between June 1 and Sept.
-30.
+- Achieve a minimum 50% of the load reduction goal each hour on at least 8 Conservation Days from June 1 through September 30

-Once the technology is installed, the systems automatically will scale back energy use when demand for electricity is highest.
-This goes into effect only during peak hours (2 p.m. to 6 p.m., weekdays) on a minimum of 8 to 12 Conservation Days, from June 1 through September 30.
+Once the technology is installed, the systems will automatically scale back energy use when demand for electricity is highest.
 You have the flexibility to choose how your facility will respond, tailored to your business operations.

-- Between June 1 and Sept 30, 8 to 12 Conservation Day events will occur during peak hours from 2 p.m. – 6 p.m. on weekdays.
+- Between June 1 and September 30, 8 to 12 Conservation Day events will occur during peak hours from 2-6 p.m. weekdays

-- Events lasting 2 hours or less may be tested more frequently than once per day
+- Events lasting 2 hours or less may be tested more than once per day

 - Events longer than 2 hours are limited to a maximum of 3 consecutive days within a 14-day period

-- A maximum of 12 Conservation Day events longer than 2 hours will occur, except with the Voluntary Load Reduction option
+- A maximum of 12 Conservation Day events longer than 2 hours will occur

 - There’s no limit on consecutive days with events lasting 2 hours or less

-AutoDR is used extensively by California’s investor-owned utilities as a consistent, dependable and cost-effective alternative to shut down in response to peak hour price spikes or emergencies.
+Automated Demand Response (ADR) is used extensively by utilities as a consistent, dependable and cost-effective alternative to shut down in response to peak hour price spikes or emergencies.

 You’re invited to participate if you have the following:

-- OpenADR client that maintains communication with the DRMS
+- OpenADR client that maintains communication with SMUD's Demand Response Management System (DRMS)

-- Connection to an AutoDR-enabled facility control system
+- Connection to an ADR-enabled facility control system

 - Hardware client